SemanticMediaWiki/SemanticMediaWiki/docs/INSTALL.md

     php maintenance/update.php

+##### Verify installation success

+As final step, you can verify SMW got installed by looking at the Special:Version page on your wiki.

 ### Using a tarball

 Alternatively you can obtain the SMW code by getting one of the release tarballs.
 These tarballs